rcapdepaula/rcapdepaula/README.md

 ### Oi!  😄

-## Sou apaixonado pela magia do JavaScript e tudo que orbita ao seu redor.
+## I am passionate about the magic of JavaScript and everything that orbits around it.

-# Desenvolvedor Front End Jr. Svelte / SvelteKit / React.js / Next.js.
+# Front End Developer.
+Svelte / SvelteKit / React.js / Next.js.

-Pioneiro em impulsionar e estabelecer marcas no ambiente digital desde 2009.
+A pioneer in driving and establishing brands in the digital environment since 2009.

 # Projetos
 - [House Marketplace - Svelte - SvelteKit / Firebase (beta), bug -- firebase -- press F5 to see the app](https://svelte-house-marketplace.vercel.app/)